-RECREATIONAL FISHING, SPEARFISHING, CRABBING, BAIT NETTING AND COLLECTING Line fishing and trolling Limited collecting
+RECREATIONAL FISHING, SPEARFISHING, CRABBING, BAIT NETTING AND COLLECTING Limited collecting

-(Maximum three lines with a combined total of six hooks per person.
-Trolling must occur behind a vessel that is underway)
+Line fishing and trolling (Maximum three lines with a combined total of six hooks per person.

-- ✓ In General Use (Light Blue), Habitat Protection (Dark Blue) - and Estuarine Conservation Zones - fishing (one line, one hook see diagrams above) - maximum three lines and combined total of six hooks - is the only form of fishing allowed.
-Seasonal closures apply in the Ribbon Reefs Buffer Zone
+- Trolling must occur behind a vessel that is underway) ✓ In General Use (Light Blue), Habitat Protection (Dark Blue) - and Estuarine Conservation Zones ✓ In Conservation Park (Yellow) Zones - Limited line - fishing (one line, one hook see diagrams above) - In Conservation Park (Yellow) Zones trolling with maximum three lines and combined total of six hooks - In Buffer (Olive Green) Zone trolling for pelagic fish species is the only form of fishing allowed.
+Seasonal closures apply in the Ribbon Reefs Buffer Zone - X Prohibited in all other zones